ikerising12138/recipe-prediction/README.md

 # Fairness Analysis

-In this section, we would like to perform a permutation test for fairness analysis by binarizing our input data into two groups:
+In this section, we would like to perform a permutation test for fairness analysis by binarizing our `n_steps` column into two groups:

-Group X: recipes with steps smaller than 15
+Group X: recipes with number of steps smaller than or equal to 15

-Group Y: recipes with larger number of steps larger than 15
+Group Y: recipes with number of steps larger than 15

 Now, we will state our hypothesis: